President of the Senate: Brazil

-The president of the Federal Senate is the third order to succeed the president (only below the vice president and the president of the Chamber of Deputies).
-It is also the president of the National Congress, which includes the Senate and the Chamber of Deputies.
+The holder of that position is the third order to succeed the president (only below the vice president and the president of the Chamber of Deputies).
+The President of the Senate is also the president of the National Congress, which includes the Senate and the Chamber of Deputies.

 Chile

 The president of the Senate of Chile is elected from among the country's senators.
 The current holder of the position, since March 2020, is Adriana Muñoz.

 Colombia

 The president of the Senate of Colombia is elected from among the country's senators.
 The current holder of the position, since July 2022, is Roy Barreras.

 The president of the Senate is the second order to succeed the president (only below the vice president and the president of the Chamber of Representatives).
 It is also the president of Congress, which includes the Senate and the Chamber of Representatives.

 Peru

 Peru had a bicameral Congress from 1829 until 1992.
 The president of the Senate was elected by the Senate members to preside over the sessions for one year.